 Anesthesiology Expert Witness

 General anesthesia is a term used to describe a type of anesthesia where a patient is fully unconscious for the duration of a surgical procedure.
 When anesthesiology physicians provide general anesthesia, a patient must also have airway protection via intubation or a laryngeal mask airway.
 Conscious sedation or deep sedation is a type of anesthesia utilized during brief procedures.
 Although patients undergoing sedative anesthesia require airway monitoring, they typically do not require aggressive airway management.
 For obstetrical, abdominal and thoracic procedures, anesthesiology physicians may place epidural (“spinal”) catheters to provide pain control.
 Anesthesiologists with fellowship training in Pain Management are certified to treat chronic pain.
 Approaches to the treatment of chronic pain include narcotics, injections, nerve ablations, and/or the implantation of specialized devices such as electronic stimulators and pain pumps.
 In modern healthcare, anesthesiologists may oversee Nurse Anesthetists, specially trained nurses who facilitate the delivery of anesthesia.
+The inherent diversity of practice means that the Anesthesiology expert witness must be perfectly aligned with the elements of the case.

 Anesthesiology Case Matter

-From simple outpatient procedures to the most complex anesthesia cases in the world, Elite Medical Experts reviews all aspects of anesthesiology-related malpractice litigation including:
+From outpatient procedures to the most complex anesthesia cases in the world, Elite Medical Experts reviews all aspects of anesthesiology-related malpractice litigation including:

 - Barbiturate anesthetic agents (e.g. Brevital, pentothal)